-I know you can see him anytime of the year but you may get to see him dressed up as Santa which would be pretty darn cool.
+I know that you can see him anytime of the year but you may get to see him dressed up as Santa which would be pretty darn cool.

 Did you know that Mannekin Pis has been stolen three times in his life?
 Poor little guy!

 I doubt that I need to say much more on this subject.
 Cover them in whichever delightful sugary goodness you deem worthy and make your soul happy.

 How many will you find?
 This fantastically quirky art all has a story to tell and can brighten up even the most greyest of days!